Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 Since EAP-FIDO uses TLS, it is possible to perform two-factor authentication directly with only EAP-FIDO.
 In this case, the client and server perform mutual authentication at the TLS layer.

-The server can now determine the identity of the user based on the certificate and already look up the stored Public Key Identifiers.
+The server can now determine the identity of the user based on the certificate and already look up the stored Credential IDs.
 With this lookup, the server can already include the PKIDs in the Authentication Request.
 The client doesn't need to send an Information Request, since it already has all information.
 It can immediately perform the FIDO authentication process and send the Authentication Response to the server.